Friends Summary 1

 (To hell with) what people think...
 (To hell with) this job.

-Monica: Oh really, so that hysterical phone call I got from a woman (sollozando) at 3:00 A.M.
+Soberanis said, that Monica said: Oh really, so that hysterical phone call I got from a woman (sollozando) at 3:00 A.M.

 rozpocznij naukę

-Monica: Oh really, so that hysterical phone call I got from a woman (sobbing) at 3:00 A.M.
+Soberanis said, that Monica said: Oh really, so that hysterical phone call I got from a woman (sobbing) at 3:00 A.M.

 rozpocznij naukę

-Sofia was (sobbing) uncontrollably after hearing the bad news...
+Soberanis was (sobbing) uncontrollably after hearing the bad news...

 rozpocznij naukę

-(sollozando) means crying very hard, usually with your body shaking or making gasping sounds.
+(Sob) means crying very hard, usually with your body shaking or making gasping sounds.

 (una pequeña planta en forma de campanita, de color azul o violeta).) and sleighbells and - something with mittens, something and noodles with string...